David Earl (composer)

-Career
+Composition

-His professional career as a composer began in 1980 with the premiere of 'Chéri' an hour-long ballet commissioned by Peter Darrell for The Scottish Ballet, given at that year's Edinburgh Festival, and frequently revived, with a new production by The Hong Kong Ballet in 1989.
-To date there have been six more ballet commissions, including two for CAPAB Ballet – 'The Return of the Soldier' (1982) and 'Abelard and Heloise' (1985), both choreographed by Veronica Paeper, and a full-evening 'Macbeth' (1991) for Ballet de Santiago in Chile, choreographed by Andre Prokovsky.
-David had recently collaborated with the Royal Ballet choreographer Vanessa Fenton on two smaller works mounted in Cambridge in 2009.
+Earl made his debut as a composer in 1977 when he premiered his own Piano Suite No. 1 (Mosaics) at the Wigmore Hall.
+His professional career as a composer grew significantly in 1980 with the premiere of Chéri an hour-long ballet commissioned by Peter Darrell for The Scottish Ballet.
+The work debuted at the Edinburgh Festival, received frequent revivals, and was staged in a new production by The Hong Kong Ballet in 1989.
+Earl has received six additional ballet commissions.
+Notable works include The Return of the Soldier (1982) and Abelard and Heloise (1985), both for the CAPAB Ballet, choreographed by Veronica Paeper, as well as a full-evening production of Macbeth (1991).
+More recently Eael has collaborated with Royal Ballet choreographer Vanessa Fenton on two smaller works mounted in Cambridge in 2009.